Head out for an urban art stroll with this interactive map detailing the very best of Oslo’s murals and graffiti.

 Not all art is meant to be hung indoors in a gallery.
 One of the pleasures of strolling down the streets of Oslo is chancing upon one of the enormous murals and graffiti walls that decorate parts of the city, often filling entire walls with colour and life.

-For completists, street art enthusiasts and those in the market for a nice route for their Sunday stroll, VisitOSLO just curated a selection of the city’s best urban art in an interactive overview that contains everything from location to artist name and year.
+For completists, street art enthusiasts and those in the market for a nice route for their Sunday stroll, VisitOSLO has curated a selection of the city’s best urban art in an interactive overview that contains everything from location to artist name and year.

 “We decided our presentation should be a map that collects and showcases the artwork digitally, while being easily accessible to anyone who wishes to head out to see it for themselves”, VisitOSLO content manager Kjersti Stensrud says to the site.